gombrii/aoc/README.md

 ## Author's notes
 ### Feature additions
 - The application is done and fully featured now.
+- _Any feedback_ is welcome, both in terms of bugs or opinions on features or utilities.
 - I might add a couple of:
   - utilities for parsing input
   - iterators